slowkow/hlabud/paper/main.typ

 = Discussion

-Our open-source R package _hlabud_ enables easy access to HLA data from two public databases and provides functions for amino acid or nucleotide fine-mapping analysis, HLA divergence calculations, and low-dimensional embedding.
+Our open-source R package _hlabud_ gives users access to HLA data from two public databases, and implements HLA divergence calculation @Pierini2018.
 _hlabud_ downloads HLA genotype data from the IMGT-HLA GitHub repository @imgthla, caches it in a user-configurable folder, and prepares the data for downstream analysis in R.

-We provide tutorials for HLA divergence calculation, fine-mapping association analysis with logistic regression, and embedding with UMAP.
+We provide #link("https://slowkow.github.io/hlabud", "tutorials") for HLA divergence, fine-mapping association analysis with logistic regression, and embedding with UMAP.
-_hlabud_ also provides direct access to the allele frequencies for all HLA genes from the Allele Frequency Net Database (AFND) @Gonzalez-Galarza2020.
+_hlabud_ provides allele frequencies for all HLA genes, obtained from the Allele Frequency Net Database (AFND) @Gonzalez-Galarza2020.

 = Acknowledgments